phkim14/288clouds/_posts/2020-03-13-vra8-blueprint-nsxt-existing-network.markdown

 1. Set up the existing networks with IP ranges you want to use for the machines.
 2. Create a network profile.
 3. Add existing networks you want to use in the network profile.
-4. Create a blueprint.
-5. Drag a Cloud Agnostic Machine object onto the canvas.
+4. Create a blueprint with Cloud Agnostic Machine and NSX Network objects.
-6. Drag a NSX Network object onto the canvas.
-7. Connect the machine to the network.
-8. Edit the yml file to specify the network.
+5. Specify which network you want to use by adding a constraint tag to the network object.

 optional steps:
 * Create tags on the existing networks with names of your choice.